-d) Cost-Effectiveness and Budget Adequacy (15%)

-In determining the quality of your application, reviewers will assess the following criteria:
+d) Cost-Effectiveness and Budget Adequacy (15% total - breakdown as noted below) In determining the quality of your application, reviewers will assess the following criteria:

 i.
-Budget Justification
+Budget Justification (5%)

 - Whether the budget you propose is reasonable and sufficient to successfully support program activities, including subrecipient selection, evaluation, program growth, and subrecipient support and oversight. - Whether the budget is aligned with the application narrative and provides an adequate explanation for expenses. - (If applicable) Whether you make a compelling case for higher program costs due to an intention to make subawards in areas that are significantly philanthropically underserved.